aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ## Domain Name

 You can use your domain name with PDoA.
-To get the web address of PDoA, go to the CFT Console, and click on the stack that has the string "frontendStack".
-For example, if you named your stack "MyCorp-PerfDash", then click on the stack with the prefix "MyCorp-PerfDash-frontendStack".
-Click on Outputs, and get the value for the key "CloudFrontURL" (e.g. something like <id>.cloudfront.net), which is the web address of PDoA.
+See the Installation Completed section above on how to get the web address of PDoA.
 Assign your domain name to that web address.
 If you don't already have a domain name, you can use [Amazon Route 53](https://aws.amazon.com/route53/) to host your domain.

 ## User Management

-Before you can use PDoA, you must first add the Editor users who will create and publish dashboards.
 Out of the box, PDoA manages user identities in Amazon Cognito.
 A user login in to PDoA will be authenticated by Cognito.
 In a future release, PDoA will also support user identities managed in Active Directory.
+Before you begin use to PDoA, you must add the Editor users who will create and publish dashboards.

 ### Customize Email Invite